The Ugly Truth: Plot

-Abby Richter is a morning show TV producer in Sacramento, California.
-Abby firmly believes in true love and is a big supporter of complex self-help books such as Chicken Soup for the Soul and Men Are from Mars, Women Are from Venus.
-Coming home from a disastrous date, she happens to see a segment of a local television show, The Ugly Truth, featuring Mike Chadway, whose cynicism about relationships prompts Abby to call in to argue with him on-air.
-The next day, she discovers the TV station is threatening to cancel her show because of its poor ratings.
+Abby Richter is a morning show television producer in Sacramento, California who believes in true love and is a big supporter of self-help books.
+Coming home from a disastrous date, she sees a local television show, The Ugly Truth, featuring Mike Chadway, whose cynicism about relationships prompts Abby to call in to argue with him on-air.
+The next day, she discovers that the television station threatens to cancel her show because of poor ratings.
 The station owner has hired Mike to do a segment on her show.

-At first, the two have a rocky relationship; Abby thinks Mike is crass and disgusting while Mike finds her to be naive and a control freak.
-Nevertheless, when she meets the man of her dreams, a doctor named Colin living next door to her, Mike convinces her that by following his advice she will improve her chances with Colin.
-Abby is skeptical, but they make a deal: If Mike's management of her courtship results in her landing Colin, proving his theories on relationships, she will work happily and peacefully with him, but if Mike fails, he agrees to leave her show.
+At first, the two have a rocky relationship; Abby thinks Mike is crass and disgusting while Mike finds her naive and a control freak.
+Nevertheless, when she meets the man of her dreams, a doctor named Colin, Mike convinces her that by following his advice, she will improve her chances with Colin.
+They make a deal: If Mike's management of her courtship results in her landing Colin, she will work peacefully with him, but if Mike fails, he leaves her show.

-Mike succeeds in improving the show's ratings, brings married co-anchors Georgia and Larry closer and successfully instructs Abby to be exactly what Colin would want through a number of pointers including: always laugh at his jokes and say he is amazing in bed.
+Mike improves the show's ratings, brings married co-anchors Georgia and Larry closer, and successfully instructs Abby to be precisely what Colin would want through many pointers, including: always laughing at his jokes and saying he is amazing in bed.
 Mike is invited to appear on The Late Late Show with Craig Ferguson and is offered a job at another network.
 Abby is forced to cancel a romantic weekend with Colin, during which they had planned to finally sleep together, and instead fly to Los Angeles to persuade Mike to stay with her show.